 For most divisions, Tournament teams include a maximum of fourteen (14) players, one manager, and two coaches.
 For the Senior League division, teams include a maximum of sixteen (16) players, one manager, and two coaches.

 It’s important for parents to be reminded that participating in Tournament Play is a choice, and that while it is a privilege to play, it is also a commitment with added practices and games.
-If you realize that your son or daughter has several conflicts, it may be a wise decision to pass on a tournament selection, and allow another Little Leaguer® to share in the experience.
+If you realize that your son or daughter has several conflicts, it may be a wise decision not to submit your child/children for tournament selection consideration, and allow another Little Leaguer® to have the opportunity to share in the experience.
 For those parents who decide to skip Tournament Play or those who have a Little Leaguer who did not make All-Stars, there is plenty of other opportunities to play in the summer through Little League’s Special Game Program.

 For even more information on the Little League International Tournament, visit LittleLeague.org/Tournament.
 This is a resource for local league administrators, but has vast amounts of information to help all parents and volunteers during the Tournament Season.